conda-incubator/conda-store/docusaurus-docs/community/policies/backwards-compatibility.md

 ### REST API endpoints

-REST API endpoints need to be versioned on a per endpoint basis to allow endpoints to be versioned independently.
+REST API endpoints are versioned on a per-endpoint basis.
 New endpoints will start at `v1`.

 Non-breaking changes do not require a new version of an endpoint.
 For REST API endpoints, examples on non-breaking changes are: